owaissaleemjokhio/first-react-package/README.md

-# first-react-package

-You can clone it and step by step create your own NPM package and publish it.
+You can clone it and step by step create.

 It is simple React counter.